 George Reed was also responsible for the erection of the two fine terraces at the north end of the North Esplanade which are named after his daughter Catherine and Granddaughter Julia.
 Prior to this time there was only a large area of sand dunes and warren extending southward from the Poplar road area to the church.

-Catherine Terrace (the south crescent in Sea View Road) was built in 1861, but the north crescent, Julia Terrace, was described by Vicar Dupuis as a carcass in 1867.
+Details of the building of these terraces are not clear.
+Some sources indicate that they were in planning from the 1850’s and construction may have begin before the end of that decade.
+Another source tells us that Catherine Terrace (the south crescent in Sea View Road) was built in 1861.
+The north crescent, Julia Terrace, was described by Vicar Dupuis as still a carcass in 1867.
 The interior was not finished until several years after the building.
 The plaza area which now exists between the properties and the sea was built as part of the new sea defences after the floods of December 1981.

 The picture above was taken in the 1960’s